mehulagg/gitlab/doc/development/testing_guide/best_practices.md

 # good
 expect(page).to have_button 'Submit review'
+expect(page).to have_button 'Submit review', disabled: true
+expect(page).to have_button 'Notifications', class: 'is-checked' # assert the "Notifications" GlToggle is checked

 expect(page).to have_link 'UI testing docs'
 expect(page).to have_link 'UI testing docs', href: docs_url # assert the link has an href

 expect(page).to have_field 'Search projects'
+expect(page).to have_field 'Search projects', disabled: true
 expect(page).to have_field 'Search projects', with: 'gitlab' # assert the input field has text

 expect(page).to have_checked_field 'Checkbox label'